Break Up Your Lecture with Guided Notes: 5 Ways to Help Students Stay Focused, Engaged, and On Task

 Look for places where students need more support and structure and use the guided notes to support their learning and help them stay organized.
 You can also use guided notes early in the semester to help students learn how to take notes effectively.

 Or, you can use guided notes during a time in the semester where students are having a difficult time staying focused or when they are likely to be more stressed (before spring break, before the mid-term, before the holidays, etc.).
-Give it a try and let me know how it goes!

 Resources and More Information: